psycopg/psycopg/docs/api/abc.rst

     .. autoattribute:: oid

-        If the oid is not specified, PostgreSQL will try to infer the type from the context, but this may fail in some contexts and may require a cast (e.g. specifying :samp:`%s::{type}` for its placeholder).
+        If the OID is not specified, PostgreSQL will try to infer the type from the context, but this may fail in some contexts and may require a cast (e.g. specifying :samp:`%s::{type}` for its placeholder).

-        .. admonition:: todo
+        You can use the `psycopg.adapters`\ ``.``\ `~psycopg.adapt.AdaptersMap.types`

-            Document how to find type OIDs in a database.
+        registry to find the OID of builtin types, and you can use `~psycopg.types.TypeInfo` to extend the registry to custom types.

     .. automethod:: get_key
     .. automethod:: upgrade